Skip to content

 Grafana dashboard

-The comprehensive dashboard uses the v2beta1 schema with TabsLayout, which requires Grafana 11.4 or later.
+The dashboard uses the v2 dynamic schema (dashboard.grafana.app/v2) with TabsLayout and conditionalRendering, which require Grafana 13 or later.

 Import the dashboard

-1. Open Grafana and navigate to Dashboards > Import.
+1. Open Grafana and navigate to Dashboards > New > Import.

-2. Import the JSON file from the repository: deploy/grafana/dashboard.json
+2. Import the JSON file from the repository: grafana/dashboard.json

 3. Select your Prometheus data source and click Import.

-The dashboard uses template variables for datasource, opnsense_instance, interface, and rate_interval.
+The dashboard uses template variables for datasource, opnsense_instance, and interface.
+See grafana/README.md for gcx/GitOps deployment and the bundled alert and recording rules.

 Example PromQL queries